rapidsai/dependency-file-generator/README.md

 Currently the supported extras by file type are:
 - pyproject.toml
   - table: The table in pyproject.toml where the dependencies should be written.
+Acceptable values are "build-system", "project", and "project.optional-dependencies".
   - key: The key corresponding to the dependency list in `table`.
+This may only be provided for the "project.optional-dependencies" table since the key name is fixed for "build-system" ("requires") and "project" ("dependencies").
+Note that this implicitly prohibits including optional dependencies via an inline table under the "project" table.

 ### `channels` Key